Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ## Internal Logging

-When error logging is enabled, you'll start to also see inbuilt logging from Pode.
-Pode at present has internal Error logging, as well as Debug and Verbose logging from its Listener.
+When error logging is enabled, you'll start to also see internal logging from Pode.
+Pode at present has internal Error logging, as well as Debug and Verbose logging from its various Adapters.

 The internal error logging will show you unhandled exceptions from routes, middleware, etc.